Tips to help you get through the busy season

 - eat small and often so that you are regularly getting some fuel into your body to help with energy levels

-- Include protein foods (meat, eggs, cheese, yoghurt, milk, nuts, legumes, fish or chicken) at each meal to keep your blood sugar levels constant, which will also help you keep going for longer.
+- include protein foods (meat, eggs, cheese, yoghurt, milk, nuts, legumes, fish or chicken) at each meal to keep your blood sugar levels constant, which will also help you keep going for longer.

-Schedule in mini breaks and manage your stress levels
+Schedule in mini breaks

 When people are under pressure the things that go out the window are often the factors that keep us well.
 Things like catching up with friend’s, exercise and staying in touch with your community.
 That’s often your off-farm stuff, but can also be done on farm e.g. taking the kids eeling or for a motorbike ride.

 You also need to build in recovery and short breaks that will enable you to have some time out.
 No one can go hard out all day so building in short breaks during the day is important.

 Often this can be as simple as taking that 5 -10 minutes to step away from what you’re doing.
 Then when you get back into things, you’re much fresher and making good decisions.
 When you’re busy it can be hard to do that.
 The key to taking short breaks is to book it in the diary and stick to it.